 The V/Oct Tuner mode on Popcorns with v1.0 firmware is intended to help you to tune your oscillator volt per octave scaling trimmer.
-When Popcorn boots into the boot menu (holding down FN button while power up) the V/Oct Tuner mode is accessed by pressing STEP button number 8.
+When Popcorn boots into the boot menu (holding down FN button during the power-up) the V/Oct Tuner mode is accessed by pressing STEP button number 8.

-Now the Popcorn is in a measurement mode.
-It sets 1 volt, 2 volt and 3 volts at the CV output and measures the frequency of an oscillator at the TRIG B input.
+Now the Popcorn is in the measurement mode.
+It sets 1 volt, 2 volts, and 3 volts at the CV output and measures the frequency of an oscillator at the TRIG B input.
 By increasing the output voltage always by 1 volt the measured frequency at the TRIG B should double each time 1 volt is added.

 To start measuring connect the CV OUT to the V/Oct input of your oscillator.
 Connect the output of your oscillator (preferable square wave) to the TRIG B input.
-Now the Step Leds show you whether you are above or below the propper V/Oct tuning range.
-The goal is to have only step 5 lighten up and all the 6 leds by the TRIG inputs turn into GREEN color (otherwise they are RED).
-At this state the V/Oct scaling of your oscillator should be correct.
+Now the Step Leds show you whether you are above or below the proper V/Oct tuning range.
+The goal is to have only step 5 lighten up and all the 6 LEDs by the TRIG inputs turn into GREEN color (otherwise they are RED).
+At this state, the V/Oct scaling of your oscillator should be correct.